kgroveshok/z80-homebrew/DEV-DIARY.md

 Bug list:

-* TO TEST LED only updates if the screen updates.
-Issuing a set pos 0 to force LCD write
-* TO TEST BUG If : word is in caps it wont work.
-This could be connected with caps on LIST which only works if given as lcase.
-* TO TEST BUG Need to fix numbers and/or punc in uwords
-* TO TEST BUG Uword can't have a numeric in the word name????
-Odd...
-Nor special char?
 * TODO Stop menu scrolling past last item
 * TODO BUG ed word has a rouge address pushed to stack when editing a record
 * TODO BUG ed word cant cope with lread.
 Do a check on READCONT and if true add a null to end of edit buffer
 * TO TEST need word to report where cursor current at
-* DONE BUG Future bug? stack imbalance on storage_read.
-Needs a pop of de if no record found.
-Have added code watch for further issues
 * TODO BUG read ext concat is the problem
 * TODO BUG Cant use special chars in quoted strings???
 Why?
 Emit works for the char code.
 * TODO BUG CP/M screen clearing not working well
 * TODO BUG CP/M keyboard entry not great

+* DONE BUG LED only updates if the screen updates.
+Issuing a set pos 0 to force LCD write
+* DONE BUG If : word is in caps it wont work.
+This could be connected with caps on LIST which only works if given as lcase.
+* DONE BUG Need to fix numbers and/or punc in uwords
+* DONE BUG Uword can't have a numeric in the word name????
+Odd...
+Nor special char?
+* DONE BUG Future bug? stack imbalance on storage_read.
+Needs a pop of de if no record found.
+Have added code watch for further issues

 Hardware/PCB Design Enhancements: